geeves/SIMRacingAppsServer/ReadMe.md

 and all because I did not want to work in the AngularJS framework which I dragged out... in to a dark alley.
 And shot.
 Execution-style... back in 2015.

-The main goal of this was to cure boredom at home when not working or on [iRacing](https://iracing.com) and trying to be productive.
+The main goal of this was to cure COVID boredom at home when not working or on [iRacing](https://iracing.com) and trying to be productive.

 When starting to create an app based on SRA's API, and since I don't do much dev on Windows I needed a way to communicate the SRA server.
 That immediately lead to issues with CORS and how to create a maze of workflow